 Go Ahead: Diversify Your Analytic Measurements

-Analytics serve as the backbone of your web-based operations.
+Analytics serves as the backbone of your web-based operations.

 They let you know where your audience comes from, what content your viewers best engage with, and how much revenue you can garner from your interactive base.
 However, to promote economic growth, sometimes you need to consider your audience and analytics from a new angle.